 Dr Nicole Thiara is Senior Lecturer in English literature.
 Her research interests are in the field of postcolonial studies and South Asian literature, in particular Dalit and Adivasi literature.She welcomes applications to supervise doctoral candidates in any field related to her research specialisms.

-She is Principal Investigator on the AHRC-funded Research Network Series 'Writing, Analysing, Translating Dalit Literature' (Co-Investigator Dr Judith Misrahi-Barak, Université Paul-Valéry Montpellier 3, France).
+She is Principal Investigator of the AHRC-funded Research Network 'Writing, Analysing, Translating Dalit Literature' and its Follow-on Grant for Impact and Engagement 'On Page and on Stage: Celebrating Dalit and Adivasi Literatures and Performing Arts' (Co-Investigator DrJudith Misrahi-Barak, Université Paul-Valéry Montpellier 3, France).

 After completing her PhD at the University of Manchester, Dr Thiara taught at the University of Manchester, the Manchester Metropolitan University, Liverpool Hope University and Keele University.
 She joined NTU in 2012.

 Nicole Thiara’s research focuses on Dalit and Adivasi literature and the representation of caste and the experience of marginalisation in South Asian and diasporic literature.
 Her current book project explores the concept of modernity in Dalit literature.